vxkex/vxkex/README.md

 ## dotexe 1337 changes applied

 # Goal
-## Collecting and merging all vxkex forks in one complete edit
+## Collecting and merging all vxkex forks in one complete edition

 Introduction
 ============